 Certain states may require employers to provide a letter to the employee stating the reason for the termination.
 See Organizational Exit > Involuntary Terminations > State Requirements.

 When it comes to enforcing a post-employment restriction, a multistate employer's governing law or forum-selection clause will generally - although not always - operate.
-To review, this clause dictates the state law under which the agreement will be construed and some state laws are more favorably predisposed to noncompete clauses.
+To review, this clause dictates the state law under which the agreement will be construed, and some state laws are more favorably predisposed to noncompete clauses.
 Therefore, it is both a legal and business decision as to which state law a multistate employer will want to govern.

 Right to Inspect Personnel File

 In some states, employees have the right to inspect their personnel files during employment and for a period of time after the employment relationship has ended.
 This right of access typically entitles employees to inspect their personnel records at reasonable times and intervals.
-See HR Strategy, Management and the Law > HR Management > State Requirements; States Requiring Employers to Allow Employees to Review or Copy Personnel Records - Chart and California Request to Inspect or Copy Personnel File Form.
+See HR Strategy, Management and the Law > HR Management > State Requirements; States Requiring Employers to Allow Employees to Review or Copy Personnel Records - Chart; California Request to Inspect or Copy Personnel File Form.

-While this issue implicates the employment relationship as well, it is discussed here under post-employment considerations because the question of when an employee document can be destroyed most often comes up in an HR representative's mind after an employee leaves employment.
+While this issue implicates the employment relationship as well, it is discussed here under post-employment considerations because the question of when an employee document may be destroyed most often comes up in an HR representative's mind after an employee leaves employment.

 Both laws and state regulations govern the minimum amount of time that specified documents, such as those relating to wage and hour law, occupational safety and health, employment discrimination, workers' compensation, personnel files and unemployment insurance, should be retained.
-While workplace record retention requirements vary by state law, an employer may also find it generally prudent to retain certain documents until the relevant time period to file a lawsuit (i.e., statute of limitation) on the specific claims have expired.
+While workplace record retention requirements vary by state law, an employer may also find it generally prudent to retain certain documents until the relevant time period to file a lawsuit (i.e., statute of limitation) on the specific claims has expired.
 In some instances, this time frame may exceed the statutory or regulatory retention period.
-See Federal Record Retention Requirements by Law - Chart and Record Review and Destruction - Checklist.
+See Federal Record Retention Requirements by Law - Chart; Record Review and Destruction - Checklist.

 Restructure, Reorganization or RIF